Introduction

 That is why the cleaner workflow starts with reduction.

 Before asking what the infographic should look like, ask what kind of information the article really contains.
-Is it mostly a process, a comparison, a set of takeaways, a before-and-after explanation, a framework, or a ranked list?
+Is it mostly a process?
+A comparison?
+A set of takeaways?
+A before-and-after explanation?
+A framework?
+A ranked list?

 Once that becomes visible, the visual part gets easier.
 The infographic is no longer trying to hold the whole article.
 It is holding the article's reduced structure.